vg-json-data/sm-json-data/strats.md

   * _steepDownTiles:_ Indicates how many tiles steeply slope downwards (like in Landing Site).
   * _startingDownTiles:_  Indicates how many tiles slope downwards at the expected start of the running space.
 A stutter can't be executed on those tiles.

-A `comeInCharging` must match with a corresponding `leaveWithRunway` requirement on the other side of the door.
+A `comeInCharging` must match with a corresponding `leaveWithRunway` condition on the other side of the door.

-A `comeInCharging` object also includes implicit requirements which are effectively prepended to the start of the strat's `requires`:
+A `comeInCharging` object also includes implicit requirements which are effectively prepended to the start of the current strat's `requires` (or equivalently but more properly, onto the end of the `requires` of the `leaveWithRunway` strat in the other room):
 - A `canShinecharge` requirement is included based on the combined runway length.
 This includes a `SpeedBooster` item requirement as well as a check that the combined runway length is long enough that charging a shinespark is possible.
-The minimum that can be achieved (with incredibly high skill) is approximately 11 tiles, but in general a higher threshold should be used based on a desired difficulty level.
 - If the previous room is heated, then `heatFrames` are included based on the time spent running in that room.
 - If the current room is heated, then `heatFrames` are included based on the time spent running in this room.
 - If the previous door environment is water, then `Gravity` is required.